gcbrains/brand/README.md

 are exported for.

 Files are in [assets/logo/exceptions](./assets/logo/exceptions).
 Exception names are placed as `layout` part in file names.

-E.g.
-`logo-primary-thumbnail.svg` is thumbnail exception in primary color.
+e.g. `logo-primary-thumbnail.svg` is thumbnail exception in primary color.

 ### Profile Pictures